Kokkarakko

 Kokkarakko is a 1983 Indian Tamil-language film directed and co-written by Gangai Amaran.
 The film stars Mahesh and Ilavarasi.
 It was released on 16 September 1983, and did not perform well at the box office.

 Production

 Kokkarakko is Gangai Amaran's sophomore directorial venture after Kozhi Koovuthu (1982).
-It is the debut for Ilavarasi, a former child actress, in a leading role.
-The film's soundtrack was the very first Indian recording of any kind to use the Yamaha DX7 synthesizer.
-The use of the synthesizer is heard in the film's opening track during the title credits.
+It is the debut for Ilavarasi, a former child actress, in a leading role, and the third production of Pavalar Creations.

 Soundtrack

 The music was composed by Ilaiyaraaja.
 The song "Geetham Sangeetham" is set to the raga Mohanam, and "Kanpuram Devi" is set to Mayamalavagowla.